Skip to main content

 • Time-lapse imagery showing the difference in the amount of organic material shed by uncontrolled invasive plants vs. treated plants

-• Examine the difference in impact of invasive plants on ecosystem’s food web with and without management
+• Examine the difference in the impact of invasive plants on ecosystem’s food web with and without management

 • Evaluate restoration techniques (e.g., revegetation) as potential management strategies to prevent regrowth and reinvasion of invasive plants